Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 What are Detritus Worms?

-These Detritus Worms are normally not a problem and often go un-noticed living in the gravel aiding in breakdown of wastes.
+These Detritus Worms are normally not a problem and often go un-noticed aiding in breakdown of wastes while living in the gravel or filter media (such as sponges, bio balls, etc.).
 In fact these worms are generally beneficial in aiding in larger waste breakdown, as well these worms can even be a healthy food source for fish.

 However when the population explodes these worms often leave the gravel and cling to the sides, usually close to the surface as oxygen depletion due to the cumulative effects of increased organic mulm, cloudy water and simply too many Detritus worms drive them from the oxygen poor gravel.